Who can join?

 No. The NMA and the state and local societies enrollments are separate.

-NMA offers a $50 discount on “Regular” NMA Membership dues received on or before February 1.
+NMA offers a $50 discount on Regular and Associate Membership dues received on or before February 1.
 You can take advantage of current year income tax deductions by paying your dues for the upcoming year.
+Only members who do not qualify for is Students and Resident/Fellow.

 Members can log into their accounts to view their membership information and print a membership card.
 You can also call (enter the two numbers referenced above without listing an extension).